bcdev/jzarr/docs/tutorial.rst

 Persistent arrays
 -----------------
-In the examples above, compressed data (default compressor) for each chunk of the array was stored in main memory.
-JZarr arrays can also be stored on a file system, enabling persistence of data between sessions.
-For example:
+In the examples above, the data of the arrays (chunked) were only stored in RAM.
+JZarr arrays can also be stored on a file system, which enables persistence of data between sessions.

 .. highlight:: java
 .. literalinclude:: ./examples/java/Tutorial_rtd.java